 - Make sure that they are eating healthy, taking their medication and resting whenever possible.
-A live-in caregiver can make sure that the senior is taken care of.
+Live-in caregivers will make sure that the senior is taken care of.

-- Help them find the support they need for daily tasks such as hiring a live-in caregiver or hire workers for gardening, cooking, cleaning etc.
+- Help them find the support they need for daily tasks such as hiring a live-in caregiver or hiring workers for gardening, cooking, cleaning etc.

-Care homes for arthritis patients is no longer a good method of providing care.
-With the in-home caregiver services, elderly with any illness can remain home and stay independent for longer.
+Care homes for arthritis patients are no longer a good option.
+Home care for arthritis with a live-in caregiver, helps the elderly remain home and stay independent for longer.
 They will remain comfortable in familiar surroundings which can help in coping and managing the illness.